Name Generator 2.0.1

 Loading Resources

-The singleton ng::instance() auto-probes resources/, ../resources/, and name-generator/resources/ on first access.
-For custom locations:
+The singleton ng::instance() auto-probes resources/, ../resources/, and name-generator/resources/ on first access, preferring the lite/ subfolder, then full/, then the flat root.

 void load(const std::filesystem::path &resource_path)